 ½ tsp fennel seeds, powdered

-¼ tsp freshly ground black peppercorns
+¼ tsp freshly ground black peppercorns2 tsp vegetable oil

 2 tblsp coriander leaves